smart-data-models/dataModel.PointOfInterest/Beach/doc/spec.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be Beach'
+      description: NGSI Entity type.
+It has to be Beach
       enum:
         - Beach
       type: string
       x-ngsi:
         type: Property
     width:
-      description: 'Width of this beach'
+      description: Width of this beach
       type: number
       x-ngsi:
         model: https://schema.org/width
         type: Property
-        units: meter.
+        units: meter
   required:
     - id
     - type